Menu

 Dani & Zoey (featuring laundry and a vacuum).

 Dani is a "techie" by day and dog trainer by night.
-While pursuing her BBA at UW-Whitewater, Dani met Alli at an IT event.
+While pursuing her BBA at UW-Whitewater, Dani met one of our former trainers, Alli Jerger, at an IT event.
 They bonded over their love for dogs, and the rest is history.
 She began observing and assisting Alli in Puppy Preschool class.
 Now, she teaches Family Dog Manners classes and some of our Pet Partners workshops.

 Dani has loved dogs her entire life.
 She began volunteering at the Humane Society of Jefferson County in 2015, giving a piece of her heart to every dog she meets at the shelter.
 She also volunteers for The Labrador Connection (TLC) rescue.